rburmorrison/go-argue/README.md

 	// 3.
 Create the Lawyer and add the arguments and
 	//    flags
-	law := argue.NewLawyer("This is a test of the arugment package.", "2.2.0") law.AddFact("test", "this is just a test flag", &variable) law.SetMiddleware(func(*argue.Lawyer) {
+	law := argue.NewLawyer("This is a test of the argument package.", "2.2.0") law.AddFact("test", "this is just a test flag", &variable) law.SetMiddleware(func(*argue.Lawyer) {
 		// 4.5.
 Middleware runs before any handlers do